Xendaine99/ISTE-WEBPAGES/README.md

 # ISTE-WEBPAGES
-Repository contains the frontend under the 'client' branch and backend for the webpages of ISTE website To be used for Registration purpose
+The webpages of ISTE's website
+To be used for Registration purposes for various events